FrancescoAmbrogi/my-academic-site/content/courses/my-vim-course/_index.md

 ## What is Vim?
 Vim (**Vi** **IM**proved) is a completely free, open-source, screen-based text editor developed by [Bram Moolenaar](https://en.wikipedia.org/wiki/Bram_Moolenaar).

-## Instructor

-{{< mention "admin" >}}

 ## Why you should use Vim?
 If you work/study in computational science, chances are you will need to perform numerical simulations on large super-computers by accessing them through **S**ecure **SH**ell connection.
 Most clusters use Linux as the main operating system and once you are connected to the cluster you will quickly realize that:
 1. There is NO graphic interface (in most cases), and all you will see is a terminal window.
 2. You will not be able to use your favourite text editor in graphic mode.

 Do not dispair!
 Vim is here to save your life.
 Vim is, by default, present in almost all Linux distributions.
-Type <mark>vim</mark> on your command line, and this is the output you should see:
+Type <mark>vim</mark> on your command line, and this is the output you should see (the version will depend on your system characteristics):

 ![Typing vim in command line output.](Figures/01_vim_init.png)